andrenho/remoteprog/README.md

 # Uploading directly on the Raspberry Pi

+## Connecting via serial

+`remoteprog` can be used as a standalone computer.
+Options are:

+ * connect via SSH to the IP address shown on the display
+ * connect a keyboard and monitor directly to the Pi
+ * connect to a computer via a FTDI cable.
+For that, edit the file `/boot/firmware/cmdline.txt` and add the following text before
+   everthing: `console=serial0,115200 console=tty1`.
+On the next reboot, the PI will start a console in the serial.
+Please notice that the UART connection cannot be used in this case.

 ## Uploading via SWD

 This is useful when both development and uploading is being done on a Raspberry Pi.
 The Raspberry Pi and the Pico Pi need to be